lsiempel/RoboND_Search_and_Sample_Return/README_Draft.md

 ## Project: Search and Sample Return
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+*Deliverables completed by Lewis Siempelkamp*

 ---

-**The goals / steps of this project are the following:**
+**The goals / steps of this project were the following:**

 **Training / Calibration**

-* Download the simulator and take data in "Training Mode"
+* The simulator was downloaded and sample data was recorded in "Training Mode"
 * Test out the functions in the Jupyter Notebook provided
 * Add functions to detect obstacles and samples of interest (golden rocks)
 * Fill in the `process_image()` function with the appropriate image processing steps (perspective transform, color threshold etc.) to get from raw images to a map.
-The `output_image` you create in this step should demonstrate that your mapping pipeline works.
+The `output_image` created in this step demonstrates the performance of my mapping pipeline.
 * Use `moviepy` to process the images in your saved dataset with the `process_image()` function.
 Include the video you produce as part of your submission.

 **Autonomous Navigation / Mapping**